vimeo/graphite-influxdb/README.rst

 You need the patched version from https://github.com/Dieterbe/graphite-api/tarball/support-templates2 This adds support for caching, statsd instrumentation, and graphite-style templates

-The schema declares at which interval you should have points in InfluxDB.
-Schema rules use regex and are processed in order, first match wins.
-If no rule matches, 60 seconds is used.

 In your graphite-api config file::